 In the light of what has been said above, we shall confine ourselves to the following observation: The parable may be identified as an apologetic parable, "in which Jesus justifies his table companionship with sinners against his critics," as Joachim Jeremias says.
-114 In the Luke context Jesus' critics are the Pharisees and the scribes (Luke 15:2).
+146 In the Lukan context Jesus' critics are the Pharisees and the scribes (Luke 15:2).
 And the sinners and tax collectors are - like the Pharisees and the scribes - Jews.
 On the basis of just this one observation it is absurd to use Luke 15:31 as an argument for the opinion that Jews, without accepting Jesus' teaching, are with the Father.

 The parable has a double climax: it describes not only the return of the younger son, but also the protest of the elder brother.
-He will be point is to defend that the gospel is for sinners - Jewish sinners - the second is an invitation to some leaders - Jewish leaders - to abandon their resistance to the gospel.
-This invitation contains a criticism of them because they cannot rejoice when the "big" sinners accept God's love which Jesus proclaimed.
-The parable has an abrupt end.
-"Sadly," Robert L. Lindsey says, "the parable ends without our knowing whether the father is going to convince the elder brother to join the merrymaking or not."
-116
+147 While the point is to defend that the gospel is for sinners - Jewish sinners - the second is an invitation to some leaders - Jewish leaders - to abandon their resistance to the gospel.